paulch42/lean-spec/md/Sort.md

 the list must admit an order relation, stated in the definition by `[LT α]`: the type `α` is an instance of the type class `LT`.

-First let's try a naive definition.
-Two lists are permutations of each other if they contain the same items, irrespective of order:
+A predicate that specifies whether one list is a permutation of another might be:

 ```lean
 def Permutation₁ (as bs : List α) :=
   ∀ a : α, a ∈ as ↔ a ∈ bs
 ```

+Two lists are permuations of each other if they contain the same items.

 With these definitions we can now specify the sorting function: